ghiscoding/angular-markdown-editor/readme.md

 <textarea ng-model="markdown" markdown-editor="" rows="10"></textarea>
 ```

-### Editor Extra options
+### Editor extra options
 You can use any of the [Bootstrap-Markdown Options](http://www.codingdrama.com/bootstrap-markdown/) by passing them as an object to the `markdown-editor` directive attribute.
 Like this: `<textarea markdown-editor="{'iconlibrary': 'fa'}"...`

 or multiple options
 ```